Hal Becker

-Hal Becker (born 1954) is an American author and nationally known expert on the subjects of sales, customer service, and negotiating.
-He conducts seminars or consults to more than 140 organizations a year, including, IBM, Disney, New York Life, United Airlines, Verizon, Terminix, AT&T, Pearle Vision and Cintas.
-His best known books are Can I Have 5 Minutes Of Your Time?, "Lip Service and Hal Becker's Ultimate Sales Book, A Revolutionary Training Manual Guaranteed to Improve Your Skills and Inflate Your Net Worth.
+Hal Becker (born 1954) is an American author and nationally known expert on the subjects of sales, customer service and negotiating.
+He conducts seminars or provides consultations to more than 140 organizations a year, including, IBM, Disney, New York Life, United Airlines, Verizon, Terminix, AT&T, Pearle Vision and Cintas.
+His best known books are Can I Have 5 Minutes Of Your Time?, Lip Service and Hal Becker's Ultimate Sales Book, A Revolutionary Training Manual Guaranteed to Improve Your Skills and Inflate Your Net Worth.

 Education

 Becker graduated from Cleveland Heights High School in 1972.
-In 1993, he was inducted into the Heights Hall of Fame (HHF) with ten other former graduates.
+In 1993, he was inducted into the Heights Hall of Fame with ten other former graduates.

-Working his way through John Carroll University, Becker earned a bachelor's degree in sociology in 1976.
-At John Carroll, Becker worked as the Union Director of Special Events booking concerts on campus.
+From John Carroll University, Becker earned a bachelor's degree in sociology in 1976.
+At John Carroll, he worked as the union director of special events, booking concerts on campus.
+He has also been recognized as one of 24 notable alumni of JCU.

 Career

-In 1977 at the age of 22, Becker was named the #1 salesperson among a national sales force of 11,000 at Xerox Corporation.
+In 1977, at the age of 22, Becker was named the #1 salesperson among a national sales force of 11,000 at Xerox Corporation.
 In 1983, he launched one of America's first customer service telemarketing firms called Direct Opinions.
-That same year he was diagnosed and survived terminal cancer.
-In 1990 he sold Direct Opinions to devote time for consulting and presenting lectures around the world.
+That same year he was diagnosed with and survived cancer.
+In 1990, he sold Direct Opinions to devote time to consulting and presenting lectures around the world.

 Becker is a syndicated writer in 46 business journal newspapers nationwide.